Guide·May 3, 2026·12 min read

 Pricing posture Not published; usage-based enterprise pricing

 If you’re already running a decisioning platform and need a strong, dedicated document parser as a point integration, Ocrolus is worth evaluating.
-If you need document parsing and decisioning in one place, you’re looking for a different product.
+If you need document intelligence and decisioning in one place, you’re looking for a different product.

 Scoring Vendors: CRIF, CredoLab, Zest AI, Trusting Social